Kicksecure/security-misc/README.md

 - Provide the option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).

-- Enable strict IOMMU translation to protect against DMA attacks and disable the busmaster bit on all PCI bridges during the early boot process.
+- Enable strict IOMMU translation to protect against some DMA attacks via the use of both CPU manufacturer-specific drivers and kernel settings.

+- Clear the busmaster bit on all PCI bridges during the EFI hand-off, which disables DMA before the IOMMU is configured.
+May cause boot failure on certain hardware.

 - Do not credit the CPU or bootloader as entropy sources at boot in order to maximize the absolute quantity of entropy in the combined pool.